 If you already have programming skills or want to start anew in programming, you are in the right place.
-We will introduce you to everything you need to know in order to find a job as a programmer and also help you ace a programmer interview.
+We will guide you through everything you need to know to find a programming job and help you excel in a programmer interview.

 This is a very specific line of work that requires a particular set of skills and knowledge.
 As such, the job requirements in this field can be incredibly specific.